krymtkts/pocof/README.md

 Pocof implemented in .Net Standard 2.0, ensuring compatibility across Windows, Linux, and Mac.

-A fork of [poco](https://github.com/jasonmarcher/poco) by jasonmarcher. poco based on [powershell peco](https://gist.github.com/yumura/8df37c22ae1b7942dec7) by yumura. powershell peco is a port of [peco](https://github.com/peco/peco) for PowerShell.
+A fork of [poco](https://github.com/jasonmarcher/poco) by jasonmarcher. poco based on [PowerShell peco](https://gist.github.com/yumura/8df37c22ae1b7942dec7) by yumura.
+PowerShell peco is a port of [peco](https://github.com/peco/peco) for PowerShell.

 ## Installation